SebWysz/LeagueGPT/README.md

 ### Summary
 I use langchain and the textloader function, feeding League lore into ChatGPT, to produce new stories based off prompts I give it.
 I used portions of Riot API requests with Cassiopeia to fetch mini champion lore along with ally and enemy tips.
 For the majority of the lore, I web-scraped the official biographies of each champion on the League of Legends website.
+I also made a simple website front to the LLM using django.

 ### How to use
-Download the repository, and pass your prompt in the command line.
+Using the command line function, download the repository, and pass your prompt in the command line.
 Example on my machine:
 py leagueGPT.py "Prompt_goes_here"

+Using the website:
+py manage.py runserver
+Navigate to wherever the local host is in a browser, mine is typically at 127.0.0.1:8000
+Put your prompt in the appropriate spot, wait a minute and BOOM, the website should update with the LLM's output.

 ### Example
 Prompt: Write a concise story about Heimerdinger and Bel'Veth